Vertex cut of a graph and connectivity of its neighbourhood complex: Vertex connectivity and neighbourhood complexes of chordal graphs

 Since $G$ contain a clique of size $n+3$, either $G_1$ or $G_2$ contain a clique of size $n+3$.
 Suppose, $G_1$ contains a clique of size $n+3$.
-Hence, from \Cref{thm:chordal}, $\N(G_1)$ is $(n-1)$-connected.
+From \Cref{thm:chordal}, $\N(G_1)$ is $(n-1)$-connected.
 If all the maximal cliques of $G_2$ are of size $n+1$, then using \Cref{prop:cliquesize}, we conclude that $G_2$ is folded onto $K_{n+1}$.
-Hence, $G_2$ can be folded onto $G_1$, which contradict the fact $G$ is stiff.
-From Theorem \ref{thm:chordal}, we have $\N(G_2)$ is $(n-1)$-connected.
+Hence, $G_2$ can be folded onto $G_1$, which contradicts the fact that $G$ is stiff.
+From Theorem \ref{thm:chordal}, we have thus $\N(G_2)$ is $(n-1)$-connected.
 Using Theorem \ref{thm:cutiscomplete}, we see that $\conn(\N(G)) = n-1$.
 By similar argument, if $G_2$ contains a clique of size $n+3$, then we can show that $\conn(\N(G)) = n-1$.

 \end{proof}